Rotax 916 iS: Design and development

 The engine is a turbocharged four-cylinder, four-stroke, horizontally-opposed, 1352 cc displacement, gasoline engine design, with a mechanical gearbox reduction drive with a reduction ratio of 2.54:1.
-It employs dual electronic ignition and produces 160 hp at 5800 rpm for takeoff and 137 hp at 5500 rpm continuous operation, with a maximum operating altitude of 23000 ft.
+It employs dual electronic ignition and produces 160 hp at 5,800 rpm for takeoff and 137 hp at 5,500 rpm continuous operation, with a maximum operating altitude of 23000 ft.

-It has electronic fuel injection; air cooling, with liquid-cooled cylinder heads; a stainless steel exhaust system; a dry sump, forced lubrication system with a separate oil tank; FADEC control and a 12 volt or 24 volt electrical system.
+It has electronic fuel injection; air cooling, with liquid-cooled cylinder heads; a stainless steel exhaust system; a dry sump, forced lubrication system with a separate oil tank and a 12 volt or 24 volt electrical system.

-In order to enable the increased takeoff power while maintaining a 2000 hour TBO, multiple changes were made to handle the increased thermal and mechanical stresses.
+In order to enable the increased takeoff power while maintaining a 2,000 hour TBO, multiple changes were made to handle the increased thermal and mechanical stresses.
 To deal with the increase in horsepower, the drivetrain features reinforced pistons, redesigned piston rings, and new main bearings with improved protective coatings.
 A larger intercooler and oil radiator are specified to dissipate additional heat.
 The crankcase has been reinforced around the main webs for added strength.
 The oil system has additional squirters to provide an increased volume of oil for cooling.
 An updated muffler lowers back-pressure for better turbo control, and features a new after-muffler to enable compliance with stricter noise restrictions in Europe.
 The engine oil has a new formulation and supplier, which is also authorized for use on other 9-series engines.
 Compared to the 915is, the 916is achieves the same maximum continuous power with 10-20% lower fuel consumption.

 The initial time between overhaul is 2,000 hours.